xcart/xc5-manual/en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 ## Adding custom order statuses

 If X-Cart's {% link "system order statuses" ref_DkbTi1qJ#system-order-statuses %} do not meet the needs of your business, you can create your own statuses.
-It is possible to create both payment order statuses and shipping order statuses.
+It is possible to create both payment order statuses and fulfilment order statuses.

 Custom order statuses do not currently have the ability to change the inventory levels of products in the order, but we are hoping to implement this feature in the nearest future.

 To add a new order status:

 1. In your X-Cart store's Admin area, go to the Order statuses section (**Orders** > **Order statuses**).
-2. Make sure you are viewing the correct page tab (Payment statuses are added on the tab that opens by default.
-To add a shipping status, you will need to switch to the **Shipping statuses** tab).
+2. Make sure you are viewing the correct page tab.
+Payment statuses are added on the tab that opens by default.
+To add a fulfilment status, you will need to switch to the **Fulfilment statuses** tab (In X-Cart versions prior to 5.3.3.0, this tab is titled **Shipping statuses**).
     ![]({{site.baseurl}}/attachments/8750763/8719480.png)
 3. Click the **Add status** button:
     ![]({{site.baseurl}}/attachments/8750763/8719478.png)